top of page

 Victoria House Rules

-Listen to and respect the volunteers, remain silent when an adult is speaking, and take care of materials by leaving them in their proper place, as well as always recycling.
+Take care of materials by leaving them in their proper place, as well as always recycling.

 In our house, we have different stations for children to use while enjoying the Sowing Hope program.